 When monitoring emotional development, staff observe children’s behaviours, and have discussions with children, parents/ carers and other staff members.
-Courtwood uses the Boxall Profile to track specific children more formally.
+The Boxall profile is also used as a more formal assessment tool.

 We regularly share progress feedback with all our learners and their families.
 We hold 2 parent formal parent consultations each year and a drop in at the end of the summer term following the children’s annual reports.
 It may be appropriate to hold further meetings during the year with the family, parents and outside agencies.
 We share what can be done by families at home to support the learning at school and our open-door policy gives parents the opportunity to speak to school staff informally throughout the year.

-Through a differentiated curriculum, class teachers will plan for the needs of the children in their class and plan for the next steps appropriate to their level of learning.
+We have high expectations for all children with SEND and class teachers will plan for the needs of the children in their class.
 If a child is identified as having SEND, we will provide support that is ‘additional to’ or ‘different from the differentiated approaches and learning arrangements normally provided as part of high quality, personalised teaching’.
 Children are supported in a range of different ways, focussing on children’s development in speaking and listening, reading, writing, maths, fine and gross motor skills, social communication, emotional development, play skills and behavioural support.
 This support would be set out in the school’s Class Provision Map and could include:

 Quality first teaching within the classroom